min69u/Reforestation/README.md

-## I once lost a banana at court but then I appealed.
+## What does a clock do when it's hungry?
+It goes back four seconds!